vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 ## Datastore Options ##
 The `vic-machine` utility allows you to specify the datastore in which to store container image files, container VM files, and the files for the virtual container host appliance.
 You can also specify datastores in which to create container volumes.

-- vSphere Integrated Containers Engine fully supports VMware Virtual SAN datastores.
+- vSphere Integrated Containers Engine fully supports VMware vSAN datastores.
 - vSphere Integrated Containers Engine supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.
 - If you specify different datastores in the different datastore options, and if no single host in a cluster can access all of those datastores, `vic-machine create` fails with an error.<pre>No single host can access all of the requested datastores.
 Installation cannot continue.</pre>